thomasantony12/Deploying-in-progress/README.md

-# Sorry
+# Sorry!
 ## The website is not yet live on the internet.
-View GitHub repository
+View [GitHub](https://github.com/thomasantony12/Music-genre-classification-using-cnn) repository